-Minnesota needs to adopt a new statute affirming your right to present the defense of medical necessity to a marijuana criminal-charge.
+Minnesota needs to adopt a new statute affirming your right to present a medical necessity defense to a marijuana criminal-charge.
 Why?

 Necessity has been a recognized legal defense to what otherwise would be a crime, since ancient times.
-In The Defense of Necessity in Criminal Law: The Right to Choose the Lesser Evil some of this history is summarized:
+The Defense of Necessity in Criminal Law: The Right to Choose the Lesser Evil summarizes some of this history:

 If the the jury accepts the defense, that does not mean the defendant did not intentionally do the prohibited act.
 But rather, it means that he or she reasonably did so to avoid a greater evil, out of necessity.

 It is a common law defense — old and widely accepted.
 Like many other common law defenses, it has been codified in statutes over the past several decades, in many jurisdictions.

 The term “medical necessity defense” is a special application of the more general, necessity defense.